Spatial planning &

 SPLUMA develops a spatial planning system whereby:

-- National, provincial, and municipal spheres of government must develop Spatial development frameworks,
+• National, provincial, and municipal spheres of government must develop Spatial development frameworks,

-- Development planning, land development and land use management principles (see section 7) and norms and standards (see section 8) are developed,
+• Development planning, land development and land use management principles (see section 7) and norms and standards (see section 8) are developed,

-- Land use schemes (see section 24) are developed,
+• Land use schemes (see section 24) are developed,

-- Processes for land development applications are set out (see chapter 6).
+• Processes for land development applications are set out (see chapter 6).

 Did you know?

-- directing any other appropriate preventative or remedial measure.
+• Enforcing other preventative or remedial measures.

-All land use and development applications are considered by your municipalities Municipal Planning Tribunal.
-Types of applications include the subdivision or consolidation of land, the amendment of a land use or town planning scheme, and the removal, amendment or suspension of a restrictive condition.
-For more information on the application processes, see chapter 3 of the Spatial Planning and Land Use Management Regulations.
+All land use and development applications are handled by the Municipal Planning Tribunal.
+These applications may include land subdivision or consolidation, amending a land use or town planning scheme, or modifying restrictive conditions.
+For details on these processes, refer to Chapter 3 of the SPLUMA Regulations.